kavimaluskam/blog/@narative/gatsby-theme-novela/README.md

 # Data Sources

 Local is the default data source for Novela.
-Write MDX and YAML in order to generate posts and authors.
+Write MDX and YAML in order to generate posts.
 This is the fastest and simplest way to get started.

 To learn how to use the local file system, read the [Installation](#installation) steps.